Pediatric Craniofacial Surgery Fellowship

 The fellows will also work side-by-side with residents in the Plastic Surgery Residency Program and other pediatric plastic surgery programs from UT Southwestern Medical School.
 They will be under the direct supervision of Alex Kane, M.D., Pediatric Plastic and Craniofacial Surgery Program Director.
 Faculty members will also provide feedback to ensure growth by each fellow during the Fellowship Program.
 Fellows are evaluated by the program director semi-annually.
 Written evaluations from each faculty member are reviewed with the fellow at that time.
 Fellows are required to evaluate the faculty, rotations, and fellowship program annually.

 Applicants must demonstrate that they have completed an appropriate level of training for them to participate in the care of pediatric craniofacial surgery patients.
 This can be accomplished by the successful completion of three to five years of general surgery training and two to five years plastic surgery training at UT Southwestern or at another institution.
 The fellowship is for one year (12 months) in duration.
 There is no board certification process in pediatric craniofacial surgery, so fellows completing the program at UT Southwestern do not receive additional formal certification.

-International applicants must meet the requirements established by the Texas Medical Board and the U.S. Immigration Services.
+Each fellow must satisfactorily complete an ACGME-accredited plastic surgery residency program.
 Applicants from the United States should have completed a prescribed course in plastic surgery at an approved accredited residency and be board-eligible or certified in the specialty of plastic surgery.